Start Rebuilding Trust In Your Marriage With Affair Therapy

 What is infidelity?

 Because no two relationships are exactly alike, the behavior that constitutes infidelity can vary from couple to couple.
-Often, it is defined as a partner’s betrayal of trust, loyalty, or vows.
+Often, it is defined as a husband or wife’s betrayal of trust, loyalty, or vows.
 It typically involves a partner’s romantic or physical connection with someone who is not their significant other.
 It may also be known as “cheating” or “having an affair.”

 Infidelity can take a variety of forms in relationships.
 When affairs happen, they often fall into one of three broad categories: physical, emotional, or both.